 II. financial disadvantage, and

 b.
-The Scholarship will be awarded by a selection committee consisting of members nominated by the Deputy Vice Chancellor (Education) or their nominated delegate.
+The Scholarship will be awarded by a selection committee consisting of the:

 a.
-The Scholarship is valued at $10,000 and is tenable for the duration of the degree up to three years.
+The Scholarship is valued at $10,000 per annum and is tenable for up to 3 years.

 e.
 The Scholarship will be offered subject to the availability of funds.

 f.
 No other amount is payable.

 a.
-To continue receipt of the Scholarship, the recipient must maintain a minimum Weighted Average Mark (WAM) of 65 each semester.
+To continue receipt of the Scholarship, the recipient must maintain a minimum Weighted Average Mark (SAM) of 65 each semester.

 b.
 Recipients undertaking an exchange during the tenure of this Scholarship are required to have achieved a Satisfied Requirements grade (SR) to receive their next payment.